SBoudrias/Inquirer.js/README.md

 _**Inquirer**_ should ease the process of asking end user **questions**, **parsing**, **validating** answers, managing **hierarchical prompts** and providing **error feedback**.

 _**Inquirer**_ provide the user interface, and the inquiry session flow.
-If you're searching for a full blown command line program utility, then check out [Commander.js](https://github.com/visionmedia/commander.js) (inspired by) or [cli-color](https://github.com/medikoo/cli-color) (used internally).
+If you're searching for a full blown command line program utility, then check out [Commander.js](https://github.com/visionmedia/commander.js) (inspired by).

 ## Documentation